Bryan Bender

-He is former senior national correspondent for POLITICO, where he authored the Morning Defense newsletter and edited POLITICO Space.
-He previously covered the Pentagon for The Boston Globe and Jane’s Defence Weekly.
-Bender has covered U.S. military operations in the Middle East, Europe, Asia, and Latin America and reported on a range of topics including the wars in Afghanistan and Iraq; domestic and international terrorism; veterans affairs; military training; nuclear arms control; the anti-war movement; the nexus between climate change and national security; government secrecy; and newly declassified government files on Cuba, Vietnam, and the Kennedy Administration.
+He is former senior national correspondent and defense editor for POLITICO, where he authored the Morning Defense newsletter and edited POLITICO Space.

+He previously served as the Pentagon correspondent for The Boston Globe and Washington Bureau Chief for Jane’s Defence Weekly.

+Bender has covered U.S. military and diplomatic operations in the Middle East, Europe, Asia, and Latin America, including the wars in Afghanistan and Iraq, and has reported on a range of topics such as domestic and international terrorism; the international arms trade; veterans affairs; military training; nuclear arms control; the anti-war movement; the nexus between climate change and national security; government secrecy; and newly declassified government files on Cuba, Vietnam, the Kennedy Administration, and unidentified anomalous phenomena, or UAP.
-He has also chronicled the aerospace and defense industries, the international arms trade, the war in Ukraine, and U.S. government efforts to research unidentified aerial phenomena, or UFOs.

 He is author You Are Not Forgotten, the story of an Iraq War veteran’s search for a missing World War II fighter pilot in the jungles of New Guinea.
+He has also extensively covered the U.S. military ongoing search for missing personnel from past conflicts.

+Bender is researching a book on the early political careers of John F. Kennedy and Richard Nixon in the House of Representatives.

 Personal background

-Bender is a native of Wilkes-Barre, Pennsylvania.
+Bender is a native of Wilkes-Barre, Pennsylvania, and attended the United Hebrew Institute in Kingston and Wyoming Valley West High School in Plymouth.
 He earned undergraduate degrees in Political Science and English Writing from the University of Pittsburgh.

 Professional background

-Bender specializes in military affairs, foreign policy, nuclear proliferation, terrorism, and government secrecy.

 In 1998, Bender was named the Washington bureau chief for Jane's Defence Weekly, a London-based magazine.

 In 2007, Bender was a finalist for the Scripps Howard Foundation's Washington Reporting Award for an investigation into an Army cheating scandal.

 In 2011, he was a finalist for the Gerald R. Loeb Award for Distinguished Business Reporting for a probe into the growing role of retired generals and admirals in defense companies and as private consultants.